bagisto/bagisto-docs/render_event.md

 1. Create the page you want to render on view

-2. Use the name of event with function view_render_event
+2. Use the name of the event with function view_render_event

 3. This will automatically fire and the page will be included

-As , it is fired before and after the event so, this event helps to inject anything before or after the content.
+As, it is fired before and after the event so, this event helps to inject anything before or after the content.